 Policies the environmental team helps coordinate will:

-- Save consumers and businesses money at the pump and reduce greenhouse gas emissions through improved vehicles and aircraft, alternative fuels, and practical transportation alternatives.
+- Save consumers and businesses money at the pump and reduce emissions through improved vehicles and aircraft, alternative fuels, and practical transportation alternatives.

 - Provide more transportation choices to help connect people to opportunity.

 - Move freight by the most efficient and convenient modes, offering substantial reductions in petroleum use.